 - the viability of the idea at a technical and commercial level

-- the licensing/exploitation of intellectual property rights and their management
+- the plans and actions to support licensing/exploitation of intellectual property rights and their management

-- the ability to provide information on commercialization (e.g. budgeting) and the negotiation of the idea (e.g. contracting)
+- the ability of the proposers to provide information on commercialization (e.g. budgeting) and the negotiation of the idea (e.g. contracting)

-- the development of a business plan in order to create a new product or new business.
+- the plans and actions for development of a business plan in order to create a new product or new business.

 Approximately 10 awards will be made each year in two funding rounds.
 Awards will be for a maximum of €50,000.